varnishcache/varnish-cache/doc/sphinx/phk/barriers.rst

 can decide under which circumstances that authority will be shared.

-Needless to say, if the system on which Varnish runs is not properly secured, the Administators monopoly of control will be compromised.
+Needless to say, if the system on which Varnish runs is not properly secured, the Administator's monopoly of control will be compromised.

 All the other barriers
 ======================